howismehow/howismehow/README.md

 - 👀 I’m interested in .coding/programming..
 - 🌱 I’m currently learning ..coding.
 - 💞️ I’m looking to collaborate on .coding..
-- 📫 How to reach me .to learn coding..
+- 📫 i need someone to teach me more about coding

 <!---
 howismehow/howismehow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.